Tropical Amplitudes: Tropical geometry

-At genus one, $\Mtgn11$ is still easy to draw.
-A genus one tropical graph with one leg is either a loop or a vertex of weight one.
-Hence, $\Mtgn11$ is the half infinite line $\IR_+$ (see figure \ref{fig:m11trop}).
+At genus one, $\Mtgn11$ is also easily described.
+A genus-one tropical graph with one leg is either a loop or a vertex of weight one.
+Hence, $\Mtgn11$ is isomorphic to the half-infinite line $\{T\in\IR_+\}$.
+The graph with $T=0$ is the weight-one vertex, while nonzero $T$'s correspond to loops of length $T$.

-In general, Euler's relation gives that a given graph has at most $3g-3+n$ inner edges (and has exactly that number if and only if the graph is pure and possess only trivalent vertices).
-This implies that $\Mt$ is of ``pure dimension'' $3g-3+n$, which means that some of its subsets are of lower dimension.
-Moreover $\Mt$ is a Haussdorff space \cite{Caporaso:2010} that has the structure of a ``stacky fan'' \cite{Chan:2011,Chan:2012}.
+For generic $g$ and $n$, Euler's relation gives that a stable graph has at most $3g-3+n$ inner edges and has exactly that number if and only if the graph is pure and possess only trivalent vertices.
+This implies that $\Mt$ is of dimension $3g-3+n$ almost everywhere, while some of its subsets (faces) are of higher co-dimension.
+Finally, note that there also exist a description of $\Mt$ in terms of the category of ``stacky fans'', discussed in refs.~\cite{Chan:2011,Chan:2012}.

-The material presented in this section will appear soon as the result of special degenerations of Riemann surfaces and moduli spaces thereof, to which we now turn.